Help for parents

 - Light sensor (a high quality sensor providing a linear response to visible light)

-It is possible to buy direct from the manufacturer R-P-R in Lymington for around £6 each (discounts available for bulk orders)
+It is possible to buy direct from the manufacturer R-P-R in Lymington for around £4 each

 Course text books and exam practice workbooks